iechor/docs/content/network/drivers/ipvlan.md

 >   192.168.214.0/24 dev eth0  src 192.168.214.10
 > ```

-In order to ping the containers from a remote Docker host or the container be able to ping a remote host, the remote host or the physical network in between need to have a route pointing to the host IP address of the container's Docker host eth interface.
+In order to ping the containers from a remote iEchor host or the container be able to ping a remote host, the remote host or the physical network in between need to have a route pointing to the host IP address of the container's iEchor host eth interface.

 ### Dual stack IPv4 IPv6 IPvlan L2 mode